AmpersandTarski/prototype/README.md

 Prototype framework that transforms your Ampersand model into a web application

 ## User documenation
-* For user documentation, see: https://ampersandtarski.gitbook.io/documentation/
+* For user documentation, see: https://ampersandtarski.gitbook.io

-## Developer
+## Docs
-* For developer documenation, see: https://ampersandtarski.gitbook.io/the-tools-we-use-for-ampersand/
-* Specifically about this repository, the prototype-framework, see: [developer documentation](./doc)
+* Documentation about the prototype framework (this repository) is maintained in the [developer documentation](./docs) folder

-## Issues
-* Issues with this repository are maintained in the [repository of Ampersand](https://github.com/AmpersandTarski/Ampersand/issues).